 2. The Hemispheres of the Brain – Left Brain Vs Right Brain:

 Our brains are divided into two hemispheres, left and right, which perform a wide range of intellectual tasks called “cortical skills.”
 These include: logic, rhythm, line, colour, lists, daydreams, numbers, imagination, speech and spacial awareness.
-The more both sides of your brain work together to integrate these skills, the more brain capacity you will have to memorise information.
+The more both sides of your brain work together to integrate these skills, the more brain capacity you will have to memorise information and the better mind maps ideas you’ll have.
 Thus, a Mind Map, unlike other methods of study, involves numerous active cortical skills and helps you to memorise information quickly.

 3. The Power of Images

 “A picture is worth a thousand words.”
 This simple sentence perfectly illustrates this third Mind Mapping theory.
 Images activate numerous cortical skills which, again, improve our memory and our ability to associate ideas and concepts.
 Different people have different learning styles but individuals have a recognition accuracy of images between 85 and 95%.
 So a mind map, which is essentially an image once completed, is an ideal resource to stimulate this brain activity.
-Images can also be inserted directly into online Mind Maps to boost your memory further.
+Images can also be inserted directly so we improve our Mind Maps ideas to boost your memory further.

-How to Create a Mind Map to Connect Ideas
+How to Create the best Mind Maps Ideas

-Now you have seen the Mind Mapping theories, let us practice by creating a Mind Map and see how these study tools can help you in your studies.
+Now you have seen the Mind Mapping theories, let us practice by creating Mind Maps ideas and see how these study tools can help you in your studies.
 Notably, this connection of ideas takes place both during the creation and study of the Mind Map, helping you remember information better.

 Suppose you want to make a Mind Map of Steve Jobs, American entrepreneur and co-founder of Apple Inc. The first step would be to create the central node: